true-north-engineering/vhs-devops-lab/README.md

    - Define a volume mount point for the /opt/nexus/sonatype-work container directory
    - Define the command for starting Nexus server
    - Use all other best practices and security consideration you are aware of
-2) Write a podman or docker command that builds container image from the written Dockerfile.
+2) Write a podman or docker command that builds container image from the written Nexus Dockerfile.
-3) Write a podman or docker command that starts the container from the builded image and:
+3) Write a podman or docker command that starts the container from the builded Nexus image and:
    - Sets the container name to nexus
    - Runs the container in background
    - Mounts the container folder /opt/nexus/sonatype-work to host filesystem folder of your choosing